-Your German mentors will help you catch the spirit of learning the language while experiencing the culture of Germany.
-First, they’ll find the best resources for you on campus: German Club, the German language residence, and the German National Honor Society.
+Your German mentor will help you catch the spirit of learning the language while experiencing the culture of Germany.
+First, they’ll find the best resources for you on campus: German Club and the German National Honor Society.
 They’ll then help you set your sights on being a language counselor for Concordia Language Villages’ German Village, Waldsee, or traveling abroad for a week, month, semester, or year.

 Programs of Study